-Today, I want to talk to you about our Roadmap for 2014 and reflect for a time, in a thoughtful way, on our interest in strengthening the foundation under Indiana's families.
+Today, I want to talk to you about our Roadmap for 2014 and about how we can strengthen the foundation for Indiana families.

-In the broader sense, over the last several weeks, we have, from Corydon to the capital city of Indianapolis, talked about our policies for growing Indiana's economy and strengthening our commitment to education in the state.
+Over the last several weeks, we have talked about our policies for growing Indiana's economy and strengthening our commitment to education in the state.

 In the category of growing the economy, we have called on the kind of tax reform that we think will attract more investment in Indiana.
-I'm calling on legislators to work with our administration to phase out the business personal property tax in the state of Indiana because I feel it is a barrier to investment and growth for our state.
-It's important to note that Ohio doesn't have a tax in this nature, Illinois doesn't have a business personal property tax, and Michigan just passed legislation to phase theirs out.
-In the competition for jobs, I believe this is the next natural step in tax reform, but it's absolutely essential that we do this in a way that does not unduly burden the local communities that receive the revenues from the business personal property tax.
-I'm confident that we can do that.
-But it is about making Indiana more attractive and more competitive for investment that will create jobs.
-We also have promoted entrepreneurship by making it easier for new businesses to raise capital.
-And we're calling on an investment of some \$400 million in infrastructure.
+I'm calling on legislators to work with our administration to phase out the business personal property tax in Indiana because I feel it is a barrier to investment and growth in our state.
+It's important to note that Ohio and Illinois do not have this tax, and Michigan just passed legislation to phase out theirs.
+In the competition for jobs, I believe this is the next natural step.
+But it's absolutely essential that we do this in a way that does not unduly burden our local communities.
+I'm confident we can do that.
+The purpose of this proposal is to continue to make Indiana more attractive and more competitive for the type of investment that will create jobs.

+We also want to promote entrepreneurship by making it easier for new businesses to raise capital.
+In addition, we're calling for an investment of some \$400 million in infrastructure.
 I like to say, "If you're going to say you're the Crossroads of America, you better have the roadways to back it up!"
-And we've worked to find resources that have already been appropriated and put those to work across the state of Indiana, including our roads and bridges.
-Taking care of what we've got, finishing what we've started, is absolutely essential to a growing Indiana economy.
+Taking care of our roads and bridges is absolutely essential to a growing Indiana economy.
+We have worked to find resources that have already been appropriated and to put those to work across the state.